 Village life and the other side of Mykonos

-It’s time to really change your impression of Mykonos now as we head inland.
-Ano Mera is the second-largest settlement and a wonderful contrast to the buzz of Hora or a day on the beach.
+It’s time to really change your impression of Mykonos as we head inland.
+Ano Mera is the second-largest settlement on the island and a wonderful contrast to the buzz of Hora or a day on the beach.
 You’ll find traditional Mykonian homes and a community keeping local traditions very much alive.
-There are also a couple of handsome monasteries to visit, including Panagia Tourliani and its well-preserved bell tower.
+The villages contain some of the most special places to visit in Mykonos, with a couple of handsome monasteries, including Panagia Tourliani and its well-preserved bell tower.

 Visit the dairies and farmsteads

-And once you’ve been to the villages, why not go the whole hog and visit Mykonos’ dairies and farms?
+Probably the least expected of our things to do in Mykonos.
+Now that you’ve visited the villages, why not go the whole hog and discover the island’s dairies and farms?
 Behind all the whitewashed luxury and glamour of Mykonos, you’ll find a scene of authenticity that’s completely in tune with nature.
-Farm-to-fork dining experiences, where you pick your produce and cook a traditional meal with a local, cheese-makers, apiaries … the list goes on.
-It’s all Mykonos, but not as you know it.
+Farm-to-fork dining experiences, where you pick your produce and cook a traditional meal with a local, meeting cheese-makers, visiting apiaries … the list of activities to do in Mykonos is a long one.

 Become one with the island

 On an island that specialises in making you feel special, how about connecting with it on every level?
-It could be yoga or pilates, or maybe personal training (you’ll have no problem finding the expertise on the island)… And what better setting can you think of for morning or evening meditation, made all the more special by the backdrop of the Aegean and a milder Mediterranean climate?
-Simple, stylish and eternally fulfilling.
+It could be yoga or pilates, or maybe personal training (you’ll have no problem finding an expert).
+And what better setting can you think of for morning or evening meditation, made all the more special by the backdrop of the Aegean and a milder Mediterranean climate?
+Simple, stylish and totally fulfilling.

-You’ll have been smitten by the beauty of the sea and the landscape, so you’ll need no second invitation to get active.
+Once smitten by the beauty of the landscape and the sea, you’ll need no second invitation to get active.
 You can enjoy kite- and wind-surfing, or perhaps scuba diving is more your thing.
-There’s horse riding in the countryside and cycling (individually or as part of a group) on paths between villages or around the coast.
+There’s horse-riding and cycling (individually or as part of a group) on paths between villages or around the coast.
 Whenever you get the urge, pull into a cove and go for a swim.
 It’s that kind of island.

 Enjoy a generous slice of culture

-Whenever you visit Mykonos, you’ll find a cultural event or exhibition in flow.
+The last of our unforgettable things to do in Mykonos is to delve deeper into island’s creative side.
 The annual Mykonos Art Festival allows locals and guests to express their creativity over numerous months and you’ll be fully rewarded by dropping into the exhibitions of the Municipal Art Gallery or Archaeological Museum, or any of the numerous private galleries in town.
-For a great alternative night out, how about watching a film under the stars in Mykonos’ outdoor cinema?
+For a great alternative night out, how about watching a film under the stars in Hora’s outdoor cinema?
 It’s tucked away in a quiet square in town, with an elegant garden and restaurant.

 The island legend that is Mykonos

-You probably didn’t need too much convincing to visit Mykonos, but how do you feel now?
+So how do you feel after reading about all these unique things to do in Mykonos?
 The Hora, beaches, restaurants and nightlife… all pretty special, right?
-But what about those unexpected highlights on an island that’s also stayed true to its roots?
-Hard to resist!
+But what about those unexpected highlights on an island that’s stayed true to its roots?
+Pretty hard to resist!